KiraYamato94/LasMonjas/README.md

 - Once he sprayed everyone he can press the Ignite button to trigger the win sound.
 - Ignite duration for a player resets if the player moves far away.
 - Dead players won't be needed to spray.
-- He can't be in the same game as Joker, Role Thief, Treasure Hunter, Devourer, Poisoner and Puppeteer.
+- He can't be in the same game as Joker, Role Thief, Treasure Hunter, Devourer, Poisoner, Puppeteer, Exiler, Amnesiac and Seeker.

 -----------------------